 Personnel Matters

-In matters involving personnel, such as supervision within an administrative unit, work assignment, evaluation, discipline, and allocation of resources (including space, graduate assistantships, support for travel, support for research projects, etc.), authority rests with the administrator with decision-making authority.
-However, decisions on such matters should be made after consultation with the appropriate faculty committee or advisory body.
+In matters involving personnel, such as supervision within an administrative or academic unit, work assignment, evaluation, discipline, and allocation of resources (including space, graduate assistantships, support for travel, support for research projects, etc.), authority rests with the administrator with decision-making authority.
+However, decisions on such matters shall be made after consultation with the appropriate faculty committee or advisory body.

 References and Cross-References